Dear worldwide inline skaters,

 World Biggest Skate Event (?)

-The “Munich Blade-Night” most probably is the biggest inline skating event of the world:
+The “Munich Blade-Night” most probably was the biggest inline skating event of the world:

 All time high was 37.000 skaters on one “Munich Blade-Night” in July 2001.